lisamqy/HB_Proj-SeeDo/README.md

 *   [About the Developer](#developer)

 ## <a name="description"></a>Description
-**SeeDo** is a full stack web application for users to search for events to then add to their plan(s) if they wish.
+**SeeDo** is a full stack web app that allows users to find and plan events to do either now or later.
+It is for anyone to use, especially those who enjoy planning trips, going to shows or even just browsing for events.
+Once logged in, a user can create their own plans for different cities within the US and then search for events to add to their existing plans.
+If they find events that catch their eyes, users can choose to give it a like--which will then displayed the event on their account page.
+After staying home for a long period, SeeDo can be the tool to help one find something fun to do!

 ## <a name="tech-stack"></a>Tech Stack
 __Front End:__ JavaScript, Jinja2, AJAX, jQuery, HTML5, CSS, Bootstrap<br/>